 Irvin McDowell was a prominent Union general during the American Civil War and a career army officer.
-He commanded the Army of the Potomac during the First Battle of Bull Run and was relieved of his command after this Union defeat.
+He commanded the Army of Northeastern Virginia during the First Battle of Bull Run and was relieved of his command after this Union defeat.

 Irvin McDowell was born at Columbus, Ohio on October 15, 1818, the son of Abram Irvin McDowell and Eliza Seldon McDowell.
 He received his early education at the College de Troyes in France, before entering the United States Military Academy in 1834, at the age of sixteen.
 McDowell graduated from the Academy in 1838, twenty-third in his class.
 One of McDowell's classmates at West Point was P.G.T.
 Beauregard, his future adversary at the First Battle of Bull Run (July 21, 1861).

 After graduating from the academy, McDowell entered the U.S. Army as a brevet second lieutenant with the First Artillery on July 1, 1838.
 He was promoted to the full rank of second lieutenant six days later and stationed on the Maine frontier.
 In 1841, McDowell was recalled to West Point, where he served as an assistant instructor of infantry from 1841 to 1845.
 During his tenure at the academy, McDowell was promoted to first lieutenant on October 7, 1842.